-The preparation and presentation of your strategic maintenance plan is also a political tool to help you compete with any flashier, higher profile parts of your organization when competing for budget monies or face-time with the boss. area and assign lower priorities based on their potential impact on the area.
+The preparation and presentation of your strategic maintenance plan is also a political tool to help you compete with any flashier, higher profile parts of your organization when competing for budget monies or face-time with the boss.

 This process should be kept as simple and flexible as possible, and ensure all decisions are well documented to eliminate the possibility of misinterpretation or to support any decisions made.
 (The CYA - cover your assets - concept applies here, too) Remember that the business need and market forces will change over time and this criticality review will need to be re-evaluated fairly frequently (usually annually or in major shifts of the economy) to ensure you are still applying the correct strategies.
 Changes to your environment could quite possibly change the maintenance plan you have adopted for the equipment on site over time.